lilywho/blackjack/README.md

 # blackjack
 ###Description
--Standard Blackjack game using one deck of card
+- Standard Blackjack game using one deck of card

 ###Tech used / Stack
--HTML
+- HTML
--CSS
+- CSS
--JavaScript/JQuery
+- JavaScript/JQuery

 ###Features